JonatanKilhamn/3d6constitution/index.md

 <h1>The 3d6 Constitution</h1>

+NOTE: this repo will not get any changes.
+If there are any updates to this projects, it will be on https://github.com/NatalieKilhamn/3d6constitution / https://nataliekilhamn.github.io/3d6constitution/

 The 3d6 constitution is a fantasy role-playing game ruleset, realised as a body of law.

 Start by reading the [agenda](docs/agenda).
 If you co-sign this, we could probably find a game we both enjoy playing together.